sandeepsingh2406/Cloud-Simulator-using-Chord-DHT-Algorithm/README.md

 	### chordMainMethod ###
 	Below are the main functions:

-	* Main() - this function is called when ChordAlgorithm is run.
+	* Main() - this method is called when ChordAlgorithm is run.
 This accepts the input parameter : No of users, Total System, Min Requests/min, Max Requests/min, SimulationDuration, Simulation Mark, Items requested (accepts a txt file) and Ratio of Read/Write requests.
 This main method is responsible for instantiating the ChordMainActor and which in turn instantiates CloudNodeActor.
 After the instantiation is complete, it makes a call to the ** mainHandlerService ** to start the web service.
 After the web service is started, it instantiates the cloud ring with some nodes to create the cloud ring and make few nodes active.
 After this it activates ** MyUserActorDriver ** which simualates all the users request via the web service.

-	* CreateRingWithNode() - this function is responsible to create the ring for chord with a node.
+	* CreateRingWithNode() - this method is responsible to create the ring for chord with a node.
 This node is the only node active in the cloud.

-	* InsertNodeInRing() - this function is responsible to add other nodes in an existing ring.
+	* InsertNodeInRing() - this method is responsible to add other nodes in an existing ring.
 The new node can join the ring on the basis of any active node present in the ring.
 When a new node joins it internally performs operation such as transfer of keys (items), stabilize the ring where all nodes update their finger table.

-	* LookupItem() - this function is responsible to perform FindSuccessor operation for any item that needs to be searched in the active nodes.
+	* LookupItem() - this method is responsible to perform FindSuccessor operation for any item that needs to be searched in the active nodes.
 It returns a node index at which the item (movie) exists else it responds "not found"

-	* LookupListItem() - this function is responsible to check if an item - movie name exists with an active node in the ring.
+	* LookupListItem() - this method is responsible to check if an item - movie name exists with an active node in the ring.
 If the movie exists at the node, then it returns the item detail (movie details) else it responds with "not found" message.

-	* InsertItem() - this function is responsible to insert an item (movie) and its value (movie details) to the node at which it must be present.
+	* InsertItem() - this method is responsible to insert an item (movie) and its value (movie details) to the node at which it must be present.

-	* DeleteNodeInRing() - this function is responsible to deactivate a node that is when a node is leaving the ring along with notifying every other node.
+	* DeleteNodeInRing() - this method is responsible to deactivate a node that is when a node is leaving the ring along with notifying every other node.
 	This makes the node as inactive in the cloud ring, notifies its successor and predecessor to update their values, along with transfers all its keys (items) to its successor and update the finger table of all nodes active in the system.
 If this is the only node active in the ring then the ring is deactivated and all the items are deleted from this node.
 Now there will be no active nodes in the ring and inserting a node will start from creating a ring.

-	* DeleteKey() - this function is responsible to delete an item (movie) if present at any node.
+	* DeleteKey() - this method is responsible to delete an item (movie) if present at any node.
 The lookup for the item is already performed and if the response returns an active node, then deletion of key is performed for that node.

-	* SnapshotActors() - this function is responsible to take snapshots of the system which is stored in ** ChordSnapshot.txt **.
+	* SnapshotActors() - this method is responsible to take snapshots of the system which is stored in ** ChordSnapshot.txt **.
 The snapshots contains the active nodes, their successor, predecessor, their list of items and their finger table.

 	### Actors ###